 Somalia formed on 26 June 1960 after its constituent parts became independent from British and Italian administration.
 After the overthrow of Said Barre's military-led socialist government in 1991, Somalia entered a period of civil war and was without an effective central government for twenty years.
 Somalia concluded its transitional governance period and peacefully installed a new federal government in September 2012.
-Federal elections are expected to be held in 2016 based on a 4.5 power sharing formula which will distribute political representation amongst Somali clans.
+Federal elections were held in late 2016 and early 2017 based on a power sharing formula which will distribute political representation amongst Somali clans.
+Mohamed Abdullahi Mohamed, known as Farmajo, was elected President on 8 February 2017.

 Somalia occupies an important geopolitical position on the Horn of Africa, bridging sub-Saharan Africa and the countries of Arabia and southwestern Asia.
 Large quantities of Australia's seaborne trade pass through the busy maritime trade routes and shipping lanes of the Gulf of Aden, off the coast of Somalia.